Choroid Plexus Papilloma

 The process starts with a medical history and a physical exam.
 Your healthcare provider will ask about your symptoms and past medical conditions.
 He or she may also ask about your family’s medical history.
 The physical exam may include a neurologic exam.
 During a neurologic exam, your healthcare provider may ask you to do things like walk, touch your finger to your nose, or hold your hands out.
 He or she may look in your eyes with a light.
 Tests may be done, such as:

-- Computed tomography (CT) scan.
+- CT scan.
 This is an imaging test that uses X-rays and a computer to make detailed images of the body.
 Scans may be done of your brain.

-- Magnetic resonance imaging (MRI).
+- MRI.
 This test uses large magnets and a computer to create images of the body.
 MRI scans of your brain may be done to get more information.
 Contrast dye may be used to help show more detail in the images.

 - Biopsy.
 Small pieces of tissue are taken from the tumor.
 They are looked at with a microscope in a lab.